MengleiMin/docs/mkdocs/docs/java.md

 - `StringUtils.isEmpty()`
 >This method is used to check if a String object is null or **empty**.

+- String `equals()` always return `boolean` value
+> This method compares this string to the specified object.
+The result is true if and only if the argument is not null and is a String object that represents the same sequence of characters as this object.
+Otherwise is false.

+    `booleanValue = Str1.equals(Str2)`

 - `org.springframework.util.CollectionUtils.isEmpty(Object A)`
 >This method is used to check if a object is null or **empty**.